Avimitin/nvim/README.md

 to smash the star button! `:)`), then pull your repo to the local:

 This configuration is compatible with neovim 0.7+, the latest stable version.
+And consider using the latest stable release.
+I will push some experimental changes to the master branch, and they may be reverted.

 ```bash
 # You can fork and use git to download source code